 As we approached the island I could see it was teeming with seabirds.
 I scanned the horizon searching for puffins, but the birds all looked like seagulls to me.
 For someone who’s always lived by the sea, my knowledge of seabirds is non-existent.
 If it’s white, greedy and hanging around the beach it’s a seagull.
 I couldn’t tell the difference between a guillemot and a gannet if my life depended on it.

-Reserve Manager David welcome us to the Isle of May.
+Reserve Manager David welcomed us to the Isle of May.
 He told us we were in luck as puffins were rather fond of rain.
 He also told us the small island was currently home to 40,000 breeding pairs of puffins – yay.
-We were free to explore for three hours, so set off, keeping our eyes peeled for clown like faces.
+We were free to explore for three hours, so set off, keeping our eyes peeled for clown-like faces.

 Let the puffin spotting commence